 Overview of Metal Extrusion for 3D Printing

 Metal extrusion in additive manufacturing is a fairly new process.
-Similar to the wildly popular plastic-based FDM process, filament is heated and drawn through a nozzle and then deposited layer-by-layer.
+Similar to the wildly popular plastic-based FDM process, the filament is heated and drawn through a nozzle and then deposited layer-by-layer.
 This filament is a combination of thermoplastic material and metallic particles.
 The nozzle moves in the x and y axes across the part for a given layer.
 The build platform then lowers to make room for new layers.
 After the part is complete, it is placed into a sintering furnace to burn out the remaining plastic and sinter the metal particles together.
-Extrusion-based additive manufacturing has been widely used for plastics and polymers, but only recently has developed to create metal parts.
+Extrusion-based additive manufacturing has been widely used for plastics and polymers but was only recently developed to create metal parts.

 3DEO Series: An Introduction to Metal 3D Printing

 This post is part 5 of a guide by 3DEO meant to introduce engineers and designers to metal additive manufacturing.
 Subscribe to our email list to stay current on all of our articles.

 The other articles in the series are:

 1) What is Additive Manufacturing?
 An Intro & Benefits

 2) Overview of the Metal 3D Printing Processes

 3) Intro to Powder Bed Fusion (DMLS, SLS, SLM, LMF, DMP, EBM)

 4) Metal Additive Manufacturing (AM) Processes – Binder Jetting